Models

 • record_all (default False): when True, all fluxes and state variables are recorded at every time step.
 This slows computation and produces large output files.
 Enable only for diagnostic analysis, not during calibration.

-• land_cover_types: list of land cover types (e.g., ['ground', 'glacier']).
+• land_cover_types: list of land cover types (e.g., ['open', 'glacier']).
 See the section on the spatial structure.

 • land_cover_names: list of land cover names.
 Each entry must correspond to a type in land_cover_types.
 Names distinguish similar types, for example bare-ice and debris-covered glaciers.
 See the section on the spatial structure.